Soalageee/alx-airbnb-database/database-adv-script/README.md

 ---

-### 3. FULL OUTER JOIN — All Users and All Bookings
+### iii.
+FULL OUTER JOIN — All Users and All Bookings
 **Description:**
 Retrieves all users and all bookings, including: